 All you need to start charting your ovulation is a digital thermometer (ideally a thermometer that records to 2 decimal places).
 You do not need to spend a lot of money on an ovulation thermometer and one like this is perfect are sell for less than £5 on Amazon.

 Once you have your thermometer, you need a temperature chart to record your measurements.
-You can use a paper chart which you can download off the internet or you can download a charting app on your phone.
+You can use a paper chart like shown below or you can download a charting app on your phone.
 I use ‘Fertility Friend’ which is free and has everything you need to get going.
+If you would prefer a paper chart then message me in the comment section below and I will email you a copy (in a Microsoft Word document which you can even edit before printing).

 Where to start: